Fantastic6/Part2-Final/Test_Instructions_Part_2.md

 1. Single Step Switch Button: Run one instruction at a time and increment the PC by 1.
 2. Run button: Run the whole program.

-Note: You can get the machine code inside the program translate.java.
-We just converted the machine code to short type.

 ## LDR

 Instruction: 000001 01 00 0 00001 (1281)